 New year, new you?
 New year, new events!

-Whilst we ring in the new year we look back on the year before - our successes and our failures.
-We think "how can I be more successful, how can I overcome the challenges?", we set resolutions to work on bettering ourselves both in our personal lives as well as in our careers.
+Whilst we ring in the new year we look back on the year before and in this year's case the past decade- our successes and our failures.
+We think "how can I be more successful, how can I overcome my challenges?", we set resolutions to work on bettering ourselves both in our personal lives as well as in our careers.
 You've got your cliche resolutions like losing weight, eating right, making more money that focus on "bettering" yourself and tend to get tossed aside at the first instance of temptation.
 So as the ball drops in New York City, let's set some new year's resolutions for our upcoming events we can actually keep.

 No more S.A.L.Y Syndrome

 S.A.L.Y Syndrome or "Same As Last Year" is something that is easy to fall into when you produce annual events and get into a rut.
 We all get busy and it can be very tempting as the next year's event comes up quicker than you think to call up your vendors and just say "we just need the same as last year".
 This year is going to be different, this year you can push yourself and your vendors to be more creative, more innovative, and to create an event all it's own.
 How do we do this?
 Keep your vendors in the loop.
 Set a reminder in your email immediately.
 It may be a year away but setting a reminder to reach out to your vendors gets the ball rolling when it needs to and gives them lots of time to bring you concepts that will WOW.
 Maybe even send them a reminder to follow up with you at that time of year, because given the opportunity... they will.